bioinformatics-core-shared-training/microarray-analysis/description.md

 - Import gene expression datasets from GEO into R
 - Assess the quality of a dataset in a repository
-- Spot, and correct for, batch effects
+- Identify, and correct for, batch effects
 - Peform a standard DE analysis to get a ranked list of genes
 - Use un-supervised methods to explore a dataset
 - Interrogate particular genes of interest